 - You cannot insure these properties, so any damage caused by earthquakes, floods, storms, etc. or e.g. damage caused by leaking pipes or loss caused by burglary, cannot be covered with a home insurance policy

-- You can transfer these properties to others through a private contract and/or bequeath it in your Will, although the inheritors will receive the land on the same Agrarian terms as you did when you purchased it
+- You can transfer these properties to others through a private contract and/or bequeath them in your Will, although the inheritors will receive the land on the same Agrarian terms as you did when you purchased it

 - When you come to sell the property, the buyer will need to agree to purchase on Agrarian terms; this significantly reduces the potential buyer pool as most people seek legal title, not a Record of Possession, when they buy property in Mexico